IT: trombone – FR: trombone – GER: Posaune

 The tone is full, rich, and dignified through the range.
 The instrument is capable of wide dynamic variations at any pitch level, balances exceedingly well with all other instruments, and has the power to be heard in any context.
 Trombones work well in open or closed voicings and perform sustained chords in accompaniment very well.
 The modern trombone is one of the most versatile instruments in the orchestra.

 Dexterity is very good in the upper range, where alternative slide positions for many notes are available.
 In lower ranges agility is limited by rapid slide movements, a problem largely alleviated by using the F attachment.
 Legato notes are tongued lightly, and rapid short figures and repeated notes work well.
-Double-, triple-, and flutter tonguings are possible.
+Double-, triple-, and flutter-tonguings are possible.
 Frequent rests are helpful because the instrument requires a lot of breath support.
 Wide leaps are somewhat out of character, and tremolos are simply not possible.
 Lip trills or valve trills with the use of the trigger are the only type of trills available.
 A short glissando, within the length of slide in either direction, is a common effect.
 Instances of a solo trombone given the melody are relatively rare in the symphonic literature.
-The alto trombone, which is no longer in use, was a standard member of the trombone choir in the eighteenth and nineteenth centuries.
+The alto trombone, which is no longer in use, was a standard member of the trombone choir in the 18th and 19th centuries.
 The trombone was not commonly used in symphonic literature until Beethoven’s Fifth Symphony.

 Avoid successive rapid slide movement between distant positions-low Bb to B, first to seventh positions.